divyabm29/Databricks/Practice/README.md

-This folder demostrates:
+This folder demonstrates:
-- creation of simple data pipeline
+- Creation of simple data pipeline
 - Bronze input to DLT
 - Date Dimension Table
 - DLT notebeook
-- working with table
+- Working with table
-- other simple excersizes using Pyspark, Dataframes etc
+- Other simple excersizes using Pyspark, Dataframes etc
 - Reading the data from file and converting into Dataframes